-Distinguishing Features: Cross-platform compatibility through Java; interactive collection and processing; can be run off of a flash drive.
+Distinguishing Features: Cross-platform compatibility through Java; interactive collection and processing and tion and processing; can be run off of a flash drive.

 News: The developers have a new Web site, including "membership," which apparently offers, at least, member-only modules for Thinking Rock.